gotmachine/PhysicsHold/ReadMe.md

 This add a VesselModule active on all loaded vessels.
 It allow disabling physics for landed vessels.
-When the "physics hold" mode is enabled, all rigibodies on the vessel are made kinematic by forcing the stock "packed" (or "on rails") state normally used during "physics easing" and non-physics timewarp.
+When the "physics hold" mode is enabled, all rigidbodies on the vessel are made kinematic by forcing the stock "packed" (or "on rails") state normally used during "physics easing" and non-physics timewarp.

 When enabled, all joint/force/torque physics are disabled, making the vessel an unmovable object fixed at